-- Community-driven: The social justice topic you choose to focus on should be reflective of local needs/interests, and the project you design should be developed with community input and buy-in.
+- Community-driven: The connection and reconnection topic you choose to focus on should be reflective of local needs/interests, and the project you design should be developed with community input and buy-in.
 Strong, detailed letters of support are encouraged to demonstrate the involvement and interest of community members/organizations and the relevance of the project to the community.

 The Libraries Transform Communities Engagement Grant was made possible by former ALA president and longtime generous supporter Nancy Kranich, with additional contributions raised by solicitations and a matching opportunity in 2017.